 Our executive officer severance policy, which we refer to as the Severance Policy, was adopted in 1999.
-The Severance Policy covers all of our Named Executive Officers, except for Mr. Broussard (whose payments as of December 31, 2014 would have been covered by the Broussard Agreement, as described above).
-Under the

-Severance Policy, an executive officer involuntarily terminated for reasons not meeting the definition of good cause in the Severance Policy will receive one year's base salary plus one additional month's base salary for each of the first six full years of service up to a maximum of eighteen months base pay.
+The Severance Policy covers all of our Named Executive Officers, except for Mr. Broussard (whose payments as of December 31, 2015 would have been covered by the Broussard Agreement, as described above).
+Under the Severance Policy, an executive officer involuntarily terminated for reasons not meeting the definition of good cause in the Severance Policy will receive one year's base salary plus one additional month's base salary for each of the first six full years of service up to a maximum of eighteen months base pay.
 The terminated executive officer would remain eligible to receive prorated incentive compensation to be paid at the normal time after year end, provided plan targets and other plan provisions were met.
-Since the calculations in the table assume a December 31, 2014 termination, incentive compensation would be paid for the full year.
-Under the Severance Policy, Messrs.
-Murray and McCulley would be entitled to one year's base salary plus six months base salary, since each has been with the Company for more than six years, Mr. Huval would be entitled to one year's base salary plus two months base salary, since he joined the Company effective December 31, 2012, and Messrs.
-Hunter and Kane would each be entitled to one year's base salary, since neither had a full year of service as of December 31, 2014.
+Since the calculations in the table assume a December 31, 2015 termination, incentive compensation would be paid for the full year.
+Under the Severance Policy, Mr. Murray would be entitled to one year's base salary plus six months base salary, since he has been with the Company for more than six years, Mr. Huval would be entitled to one year's base salary plus three months base salary, since he joined the Company effective December 31, 2012, Mr. Kane would be entitled to one year's base salary plus one month base salary, since he joined the Company in June 2014, and Ms. Bilney would be entitled to one year's base salary plus two months base salary, since she joined the Company in April 2013.
 These amounts are included in the table.
-If the Named Executive Officers were terminated in connection with a change in control, they would be eligible to receive benefits pursuant to their respective CIC Agreements (described in further detail below) instead of pursuant to the Severance Policy.
+If the Named Executive Officers were terminated in connection with a change in control, they would be eligible to receive benefits pursuant to their respective CIC Agreements (described in further detail in Note 4 below) instead of pursuant to the Severance Policy.